 Christopher du Boulay

-Chris is a barrister in the criminal department specialising in business and economic crime.
-He works within the corporate criminal team combining a role in legal research with preparation of some of the firm’s most complex financial crime and regulatory cases.
+Chris is an associate barrister in the criminal department who specialises in business and economic crime.
+He plays a key role in the corporate criminal team combining legal research with preparation of some of the most complex financial crime and regulatory cases.
 As a barrister, he is also able to conduct advocacy on behalf of his clients in all courts in England & Wales.

 Chris was called to the Bar in 2012 and completed his pupillage at QEB Hollis Whiteman where he represented both the defence and the prosecution in over 100 criminal trials and in numerous other hearings at Magistrates’ and Crown Courts.
 During his pupillage Chris was seconded to HMRC where he assisted with trial preparation in relation to two Missing Trader Intra-Community (MTIC) VAT fraud cases in the tax tribunal.